cpaxton/costar_stack/INSTALL.md

 Instructions by Baichuan Jiang

 Note: CoSTAR installation has only been tested on ROS Indigo on Ubuntu 14.04 machine.
 For instructions on Indigo installation, please see [here](http://wiki.ros.org/indigo/Installation/Ubuntu).
+There is a prototype install script available [here](install_indigo.sh) that you can try out as well.

 ## Prerequisites